 The frosting on the cake

 But there is more to technical expertise than in-depth knowledge and the ability to solve complex tech problems.
-Technical experts have well-developed communicational skills, a can-do attitude and the power to motivate.
-The way they influence the team really encourages it to explore more and strive to remove any obstacles on the way to project success.
+Technical experts have well-developed communication skills, a can-do attitude and the power to motivate.
+The way they influence the development teams really encourages them to explore more and strive to remove any obstacles on the way to project success.

 With a deeper, more specialised knowledge, a technical expert brings new energy to a project and a view that is fresh and expert at the same time.